Reasons Why Should Audit Your Website on a Regular Basis?

 - Checklist: Are all incoming and outgoing links related to respected websites?
 Are there any broken links?
 Have all bad links been disavowed?

 - Competitor Audit: While you should check your website’s health, it is also good to see how your website fares in comparison to that of your competitor.
 First, find out who your competitors are and then evaluate their website.
 Go through their content and examine their social network activities as well as organic and paid search activity.
 Check their links.
 This will provide you with information that would help you make your website more robust.
 You could then be one step ahead of your competitors.

 - Checklist: Who are your key competitors?
 What information do they have on their website and how have they structured it?
 How can you be one step ahead of your competitors with regard to social media activities, search activity, and linking?

 - Other Aspects: Besides these key audits there are also other kinds of the audit such as Markup Audit, Social Media Audit, and Conversion rate audit and so on.

 Tools for Website Audit

-The Google Analytics Suite is helpful in website audit.
+The Google Analytics Suite is helpful in a website audit.
 Some of the other helpful tools include: